pji/charex/README.rst

 -------------------
 The following features are planned for the v0.2.1 or later releases:

-*   (Started.)
+*   (Done.)
 Add every Unihan property to charex.Character.
 *   Fix names for CJK Ideographs.
 *   Move all Y/N properties to simple lists.
 *   Support for more versions of Unicode.